Safety & Protection calculator

 3. Choose Equipment Type: Select the type of equipment (panelboard, MCC, switchgear, transformer, motor, or cable).

-4. Enter Incident Energy: Input the calculated incident energy from an arc flash study or use the IEEE 1584 calculator.
+4. Enter Incident Energy: Input the incident energy from a documented arc flash study, an equipment label, or a published study result you are reviewing on the IEEE 1584 page.

 5. Select Analysis Type: Choose PPE selection, safety distance calculation, hazard analysis, or compliance check.